liberland/laws/drafting/drafts/judical-process-law.md

 ### Art.
 9: Language

-#### § 1
+#### § 1: Liberlandish as the Default Process Language
-State courts shall communicate in Liberlandish, a dialect continuum of English, and parties are responsible for compliance.
+1. State courts shall communicate in Liberlandish, a dialect continuum of English, and parties are responsible for compliance.
 The judge may direct otherwise, but only if all parties jointly agree to use a language other than Liberlandish.
-When a party requests the service of a translator and/or interpreter, the judge shall arrange that at the expense of the requesting party.
+2. When a party requests the service of a translator and/or interpreter, the judge shall arrange that at the expense of the requesting party.

-#### § 2
+#### § 2: Protection of a Weaker Party
 When the protection of a weaker party, such as a party with a sensory impairment, requires interpretation or transcription to make the process understandable for that party, and the use of legal counsel is insufficient, or the party can prove that they have insufficient means to obtain such legal counsel, the judge shall waive the requirement for the party to cover the expenses for translation or interpretation services.
 Additionally, the judge shall make any necessary accommodations to allow the party to present their case reasonably.

 ### Art.
 10: Civil process